 After you write the exam

 - Please note that the marking of the CNA certification exam is a rigorous review process to ensure each certified nurse meets our high standards.
-Our testing consultants at Yardstick apply statistical analysis on each exam and they review performance results to ensure that the pass mark is fair and valid.
+Our testing consultants at Meazure Learning apply statistical analysis on each exam and they review performance results to ensure that the pass mark is fair and valid.
 This process takes a few weeks to complete for all 19 exams.

 - If you are successful, you will receive a certification portfolio containing your official result letter, your specialty certification pin and a certification certificate.